sumandeb/SingleCell/README.md

      **In PCR, what happens to the DNA before the forward primer and beyond the reverse primer i.e. outside the region of interest?**
      **Why do we need to amplify before cloning?**
+#### Cloning of Dinosaur
   10. https://www.khanacademy.org/science/high-school-biology/hs-molecular-genetics/hs-biotechnology/v/clone-dinosaurs
    -- Suppose the entire DNA of a dinosaur has been cloned, then what would be the next steps for it to be fully born as a baby dino?

+   Cloning is possible.
+Dolly the sheep was the first animal to be cloned, and there are many other examples.
+However, it would be incredibly difficult--if not nearly impossible--to clone a dinosaur.

+For one, you need the complete genome of the animal you want to clone.
+In order to completely code for a dinosaur, you need all of the blueprints for it; otherwise, it may have missing or altered functions.
+Worse yet, DNA degrades over time.
+Even if you found a way to slow decomposition, DNA will still fall apart.
+For example, take the mammoth.
+In comparison to dinosaurs, mammoths recently went extinct.
+However, scientists are still considering other ways to clone the mammoth because no intact genome has been found.
+Frozen mammoths are relatively "new"--however, their genome has been partially destroyed.
+Now imagine trying to sequence a dinosaur.

+Two, for certain processes, you need a compatible mother.
+For these processes, DNA from the clone would be introduced into a mother, which would then develop into a hybrid clone.
+If the mother and the clone are too different, the baby is unable to survive (this is why you do not see crazy tiger-gorilla creatures out in the wild, for instance).
+Looking at the mammoth again, scientists can use modern elephants for mothers.
+However, as the modern relatives of dinosaurs are birds (this was found through DNA sequencing), it would be extremely difficult to produce a living clone of a dinosaur.

+Three, should a dinosaur be successfully cloned, it may not live for too long.
+Defects and other medical problems are known issues among cloning.
+Dolly the sheep had a lifespan that was only half the lifespan of a sheep.
+Mammoth DNA injected into mouse cells briefly functioned, but could not divide.
+Worse yet, the climate may not be suitable for the dinosaurs to live in.
+Because of global warming, the climate has significantly changed, which will further harm clones that were adapted to a certain climate.

+For better or for worse, dinosaurs probably cannot be cloned.
+For these reasons and more, a dinosaur clone is both extremely difficult to obtain and extremely difficult to maintain.
+I am not saying that it is downright impossible; it's just that it is extremely difficult to obtain the materials needed for a successful clone.